DaCurse/boilerplator/README.md

 ## Motivation

-After looking for a tool to easily generate projects from template I create, I haven't found anything that would be simple enough and satisfy my needs, so I decided to write a script to do so.
+After looking for a tool to easily generate projects from templates I create, I haven't found anything that would be simple enough and satisfy my needs, so I decided to write a script to do so.
 Later, I decided to turn it into a larger maintainable project and publish it, mostly for practice.

 ## Contribution